DanMorriss/music-theory-quiz/README.md

 - When you clicked the 'x' on the game screen the score was not saved to the highscores board.
 I added a warning popup message explaining this to the user.
 - You could enter a blank username so I added the validateName function to display an alert if you did not enter a valid username.
 - The next button was displaying when you start a second game.
 So I added the hide class to the button once the game difficulty was selected.
+- The rules were not displaying properly on an iPhone so i changed the display to inline-block insde the smaller screen media-query.

 [Back to top](<#contents>)
 ### Unsolved Bugs

 No known bugs.

+- Rules don't fit on a moblie.

 [Back to top](<#contents>)
 ## Deployment